wellesley-bisc195/BISC195.jl/docs/src/Lesson1/0_windows.md

 The good news is that Windows 10 has a way to run a Unix environment side-by-side with Windows.

-!!! note "Windows Users"
+!!! compat "Windows Users"
     Throughout this course,
     you will see boxes like this labeled "Windows Users."
     These contain information about ways in which Windows is different from Unix operating systems.
-    Pay careful attention to these boxes,
+    **Pay careful attention** to these boxes,
     since other instructions may be unclear if you don't modify them accordingly.

 Much of this guide was cribbed from [Michael Treat's guide](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide),